 A route request between 2 locations (from, to) with alternative routes no longer costs only 1 credit but 1+2=3 credits.

-Since this problem is more complex to solve and usually requires a little more computing time, such a request costs 10 times more than a simple route request.
-For example, if you want to optimize the sequence of 10 locations, it will cost 10 credits instead of 1 credit (simple route request).
+When you set "optimize=true" you request to additionally solve a Traveling Salesman problem, see the documentation.
+Since this problem requires a little more computing time, such a request costs 10 times more than a simple route request.
+For example, if you want to optimize the sequence of 10 locations, it will cost 10 credits instead of 1 credit.

 Route Optimization API

 The cost of a Route Optimization API request depends on the number of vehicles and unique locations in that request and is calculated as #vehicles x #locations.
 However, an optimization request costs at least 10 credits.

 - If you want to solve a Traveling Salesman problem with 1 vehicle and 100 stops, it will cost you 1 x 100 credits.